 7-night | 8-day

 The Kruzof Explorer, a Bering Sea crab fishing boat turned premier expedition vessel, was constructed to be among the toughest hulls on the planet, capable of exploring remote areas and bodies of water where few venture.
 The unparalleled seaworthiness and performance, coupled with modern renovations and elegant furnishings results in a craft that stands alone in its expedition capabilities.
-The vessel carries a sport fishing vessel, high-speed Zodiac, kayaks, and paddleboards.
+The vessel carries an aluminum tender, high-speed Zodiac, kayaks, and paddleboards.
 The vessel’s five-ton crane, which once hauled king crab pots, easily handles loading and unloading of these expedition craft.Book Online Now

 Embark in beautiful Sitka, the only community in Southeast Alaska that faces the open ocean waters of the Gulf of Alaska.

 Journey up the west coast of Baranof Island while taking in the sights of jagged mountain peaks, a stunning rocky coastline, and the pristine Gulf of Alaska.
-This stretch of ocean offers unparalleled fishing and often the only other vessels in sight are part of Alaska’s commercial fishing fleet.
 Zodiac excursions allow guests to explore narrow passages and channels inside the coast’s barrier islands.
 Depending on weather conditions the captain may choose to navigate east Baranof Island.
 This charming shoreline is dubbed “The Waterfall Coast” and offers a beautiful alternative, Inside Passage connection to Sitka via Peril Strait.

+Sail between the beautiful Cape Decision lighthouse, perched atop wave-beaten rocks on southern Kuiu Island and the Spanish Islands.
 Explore Sumner Strait, a body of water nestled between the islands of Kuiu and Kupreanof Island to the north and Zarembo and Prince of Wales to the south.
-This strait offers countless possibilities for in-depth exploration and the Kruzof Explorer, with her expedition Zodiac, aluminum sportfishing boat, and kayaks is the perfect vessel for adventure.
+This strait offers countless possibilities for in-depth exploration and the Kruzof Explorer, with her expedition Zodiac, aluminum boat, and kayaks is the perfect vessel for adventure.
 The islands of this area play host to black bear, Sitka black-tailed deer, wolves, and countless bald eagles.
-Destination options include Keku Strait, Red Bay, Totem Bay, and more.
-We may even call on the small community of Port Protection—a place that gained national notoriety due to a popular television show which chronicles the challenges and beauties of life in the remote town.
-Sail between the beautiful Cape Decision lighthouse, perched atop wave-beaten rocks on southern Kuiu Island and the Spanish Islands.
+Destination options for small boat excursions include Keku Strait, Red Bay, Totem Bay, and more.
+We may even call on the small community of Port Protection a place that gained national notoriety due to a popular television show which chronicles the challenges and beauties of life in the remote town.

 Home to a little over 2,000 permanent residents, Wrangell is the only town in Alaska to have been under the jurisdiction of three flags and ruled by four nations- the Tlingit, Russia, England, and the United States.
 Enjoy several options to explore this colorful history, including a guided tour and a trip to the Wrangell Museum.
 Visit the intriguing state historic park, Petroglyph Beach, which contains the highest concentration of petroglyphs in Southeast Alaska.
 Guests may also choose one of the town’s beautiful hikes.
 The Rainbow Falls Trail takes hikers through a lush hemlock forest and offers views of a beautiful creek and waterfall, while the Mt.
 Dewey Trail boasts aerial ocean and town views.
 Board a comfortable, high-speed jet boat and venture north through Dry Strait to LeConte Bay.
 En route to the spectacular LeConte Glacier—North America’s southernmost tidewater glacier—you’ll navigate through a maze of glistening ice bergs in the shadows of towering, snow-capped mountains.

-Enjoy the inspiring Alaska Native heritage of Kasaan—a beautiful Haida village on Prince of Wales Island.
-Walk an enchanted forest path laden with intricately carved totem poles to the Chief Son-i-Hat Whale House, the only remaining traditional Haida longhouse in the United States.
-Experience the frontier spirit of Alaska’s timber years on a tour of Thorne Bay, which was once the largest logging camp in the world.
+Enjoy the inspiring Alaska Native heritage of Kasaan, a beautiful Haida village on Prince of Wales Island.
+Walk an enchanted forest path laden with intricately carved totem poles to the Chief Son-i-Hat Whale House— the only remaining traditional Haida longhouse in the United States.

 Glide beneath the 3,000-ft. glacier-sculpted cliffs of Misty Fjords National Monument.
 Discover the fjord’s natural history, listen to the calls of a myriad of seabirds, feel the mist from glistening waterfalls, and see famous New Eddystone Rock—a stunning volcanic core.